Overton and Logandale

 Las Vegas is 64 miles from Overton and Logandale, which together was re-named Moapa Town in 1981.
 It seems like no one calls it Moapa Town, and I didn’t even know this until I did the research for this page.
 Moapa Town is located between I-15 and Lake Mead on the south side of Valley of Fire State Park and Glendale, Nevada.
 The area is absolutely beautiful, especially when the flowers bloom.

 Before Hoover Dam

 Through-out the 1800s, Morman settlers descended to the area that was Southern Utah to farm the land.
 With three water sources in the valley, the area was quite popular.
-When Utah’s state line changed, many of the Mormons in these small towns relocated back to Utah.
-One town close to Overton was St. Thomas which became a ghost town.
+When Utah’s state line changed, many Mormons in these small towns relocated back to Utah.
+One town close to Overton was St. Thomas, which became a ghost town.

-The government bought the St. Thomas ghost town in the 1930s and St. Thomas went under the waters of Lake Mead for almost 80 years.
+The government bought the St. Thomas ghost town in the 1930s, and St. Thomas went under Lake Mead’s waters for almost 80 years.
 Before St. Thomas was covered, some residents, along with the cemetery, moved to Overton.
-Even though St. Thomas is protected by the National Park Service, historians, and curious tourists like to investigate the ruins that began to show again with the low water levels in the last 15 years.
+Even though St. Thomas is protected by the National Park Service, historians and curious tourists like to investigate the ruins that began to show again with the low water levels in the last 15 years.

 History of Overton and Logandale